Wicked0ne/WunderGround/README.md

 A simple php wrapper to the wunderground.com's weather api's.
+Not fully implemented.

 You will need your own api key which you can get here: http://www.wunderground.com/weather/api/.